kent010341/azure-digital-twins-tools/README.md

 ## AzureDigitalTwinsTools.Helper.TwinHelper
 `class AzureDigitalTwinsTools.Helper.TwinHelper(token_path, host_name)`

-This class can help you deal with the deployment requirements of digital twins.
+This class can help you deal with the basic requirements of digital twins.

 * Parameters
   * `token_path`: `str`